-If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list of them.
+If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 Animals, like people, possess incredible abilities that they use to adapt to their surroundings.

-Many species of animals have a keener and more exceptional capacity for smelling than others, and there is a plethora of these animals.
+Many species of animals have a keener and more exceptional capacity for smelling than others, and many of these animals exist.

-Over the course of thousands of years, animals have developed unique capabilities that far surpass what we, as humans are capable of.
+Over thousands of years, animals have developed unique capabilities that far surpass what we, humans, are capable of.

 Their keen sense of smell enables them to seek food and warns them of potential threats, making them an interesting and unique species.